 Leaving the tea leaves relatively unprocessed allows the important components which are generally antioxidants to remain largely unchanged.
 Green tea contains B vitamins, folate, manganese, potassium, magnesium, caffeine and the antioxidants, notably catechins.

-There are seven reasons why this tea should be drunk:-
+There are several reasons why this tea should be drunk:-

 Reducing heart disease

 The presence of large quantities of antioxidants such as flavonoids is strongly linked to protecting the heart.
 A number of factors for which there is reasonable evidence concerns reducing the formation of LDL cholesterol, improving the lining and elasticity of blood vessels and even preventing blood clotting and stopping blockages in arteries.
 Improvements on all these factors through drinking green tea is linked to better heart health.

 Japanese scientists found that only one cup of green tea daily could lower the risk of heart disease and early death.
 In a four-year study of more than 90,000 people aged between 40 and 69, researchers found that the more green tea people drank , the less likely they were to die from cardiovascular heart disease, stroke and respiratory disease.
 Women drinking just one cup a day had a 10 per cent lower risk of dying prematurely, but this rose to 17 per cent if they drank five or more cups daily.
 The study also saw a similar trend in men.

 In one example, drinking just one cup or two of green tea reduced their risk of developing narrowing of the arteries by 46%.
 If you raised the number of cups drunk through the day to three, lowered the risk of heart attack by 43% and death from heart attack by 70%.
 There was also a interesting finding that it could help prevent a second heart attack.